seanchatmangpt/ggen-mcp/README.md

 spreadsheet-read-mcp --workspace-root /path/to/workbooks
 ```

-By default the server speaks MCP over HTTP using the streamable transport at `http://127.0.0.1:8079/mcp`.
-Provide `--http-bind <ADDR>` to choose a different address, or `--transport stdio` to retain the classic stdio mode.
+By default the server speaks MCP over Server-Sent Events (SSE).
+Connect an MCP-aware client to `GET http://127.0.0.1:8079/mcp/sse` and use the initial event payload to post JSON requests to `http://127.0.0.1:8079/mcp/message`.
+Provide `--http-bind <ADDR>` to choose a different address, `--transport http` for the streamable HTTP transport, or `--transport stdio` to retain the classic stdio mode.

 ## Configuration Options
 You can configure the server through CLI flags, environment variables, or a YAML/JSON config file.